- What is ORCID?

 In everyday research

 State your ORCID iD in your academic communication.
-Thus, you can efficiently provide colleagues, organisers and participants with necessary information via your ORCID profile.
+Thus, you can efficiently provide colleagues, organisers and participants with necessary information via your ORCID record.

 What are your rights?